MLB Hall of Fame

 Despite arm troubles shortening his career, his peak was so extraordinary that he earned induction into the Hall of Fame in 1946.
 Walsh was a true workhorse whose legacy lives in both numbers and lore.

-Walsh's Awards and Records
+Walsh's Awards and Honors

 • World Series champion (1906)